Home

 IMAG0858Indian Friends

 The professor, Robin Wall Kimmerer, is an enrolled member of the Citizen Potawatomi.
 On the notion of Indian Giving she explains: “the expression … derives from a fascinating cross-cultural misinterpretation between an Indigenous culture operating in a gift economy and a colonial culture predicated on the concept of private property.
 When gifts were given to the settlers by the Native inhabitants, the recipients understood that they were valuable and were intended to be retained.
 Giving them away would have been an affront.
 But the Indigenous people understood the value of the gift to be based on reciprocity and would be affronted if the gifts did not circulate back to them.
-Many of our ancient teachings counsel that whatever we have been given is supposed to be given away again.
+Many of our ancient teachings counsel that whatever we have been given is supposed to be given away again.”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.